DC Power Flow

 Power Flow Solution

-To solve the DC power flow problem using JuliaGrid, we start by creating the PowerSystem composite type and defining the DC model with the dcModel! function.
+To solve the DC power flow problem using JuliaGrid, we start by creating the PowerSystem type and defining the DC model with the dcModel! function.
 Here is an example:

 system = powerSystem()